spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `addStoreCredits`
 Adds Store Credit payments if a user has any.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront/#operation/Add%20Store%20Credit)

 __parameters schema:__
 ```ts